 Psychosis in Stockholm produced by Anna-Maria Kantarius of Sweden’s Garagefilm was granted NOK 1,100,000.
 Writer/director Maria Bäck (I Remember When I Die) digs into her own past, for this surreal drama set in Sweden and in space.
 It focuses on five life-changing days when the director was 14 years old.

 The project is co-produced by Denmark’s Nordisk Film Spring, in association with DR, SVT, support from the Swedish Film Institute, the Danish Film Institute, Creative Media.
 It won the Eurimages Co-production Development award at CPHDOX 2017.
-Distributors attached are TriArt in Sweden, Mer Film in Norway and SF Studios in Denmark.
+Distributors attached are TriArt in Sweden and Mer Film in Norway.
 The expected delivery is fall 2019.

 Ella Bella Bingo produced by Frank Mosvold of Norway’s Kool Production, was granted NOK 1,350,000.
 The 3D animated film is a spin-off of the successful animated TV series.
 Mosvold is co-directing with Danish animator Mette Tange (Tumblehead) who worked on Illumination’s Sing and Minions.
 Mosvold says the film will challenge the stereotype of the passive princess-type female characters predominant in many family films.
 It’s an adventurous road trip, exploring the fear of losing your best friend, about parents not having time for their children and about being alone.
 The film is co-produced by Norway’s Gimpville and Denmark’s Thumblehead and Happy Flyfish, with support from Mediefondet Zefyr in Bergen.
 Norsk Filmdistribusjon will release it in 2020 in Norway; Scanbox handles rights in the rest of the Nordics.